mobley-trent/world-happiness-report-2021---streamlit/README.md

 # World Happiness Report 2021 - Streamlit Dashboard

 This project is an interactive dashboard for exploring the World Happiness Report 2021 using [Streamlit](https://streamlit.io/).
 It visualizes happiness scores and related factors for countries around the world.
+The live version of the dashboard can be found at this [link](https://mobley-trent-world-happiness-report-2021---streamlit-app-g1okim.streamlit.app/)

 ## Features